In this article, you learn how to answer or reject a call.

 When someone calls – and you’re logged into your urLive account – you hear a ring on your computer or phone. urLive also displays a call card.
 It tells you about the person trying to contact you.
 Use the call card to answer or reject a call.

 Locating the call card

-On your desktop computer, open the urLive site and go to the My Calls page.
+On your desktop computer, open the urLive site and go to the My Calls page (located in the sidebar of the your urLive dashboard).
 If someone called recently, you can see a call card below the Incoming tab.

 Reading the call card

 Here is a scenario: Jarry Park is logged on to his account and someone calls him.

 At a glance, the calling card (see above) shows you: